 Be careful if accessing the rocks!
 Kids should stay on the edge of the forest, view is equally good.

 Next 2 hours to Veliki Štrbac are a bit more dull.
-Trail goes through meadows and by semi-abandoned village farms before ascending the top of the plateau through dense beech forest.
+Trail goes through meadows, passing by semi-abandoned village farms, before finally ascending the top of the plateau through dense beech forest.

 Veliki Štrbac offers great side view of the passage and across into Romania.